colinyjchung/darkdragons/content/post/S2E05-raining-garlic-and-holy-water.md

 ## Lane Oppenheimer, Again

 The first wave of the Snack Club head into a room.
 There are four armored statues there.
 I ask them if they walk in.
 They do.
 The armored statues come to life and attack.
 At the beginning of the session, I reminded the Snack Club that D&D is not a game where the DM actively kills their players.
 In 99% of the cases, the players manage to do that themselves _really, really_ well.
 I also remind them that I often give them very clear hints and warnings... like when I said, "do you walk in?"
-So when when they clearly ignore my warnings and do the thing I ask them if they're sure about doing it, and do it anyway, it's really not my fault.
+So when they clearly ignore my warnings and do the thing I ask them if they're sure about doing, and do it anyway, it's really not my fault, is it?

 So here we are.
 They're in a room with four heavily-armored statues with long glaives.
 They start hacking at the Snack Club.
 Lane Weaver arrives and casts _control ice_ and turns the room into an ice rink.
 The statues are slipping and stumbling, but still manage to chop down a few times.
 One of them gets a hit on Gary the Snail.
 It does...
 10 damage.
 Remember, when Gary the Snail brute forced himself into a trap and took 2 damage?
 Well, Gary the Snail has 11 HP total.
 So **Gary the Snail is dead**.

 Lane casts _control ice_ and freezes one of the armored statues, saving Arden Vey from a killing blow.
 Coil isn't doing well either.
 Daot-Daot bandages him up.
 Lane casts _vitality_ on Arden to bring him back to max HP.
 While all this is happening, Aranna, Coil, and Daot-Daot are firing arrows from the back.
 Jahura casts _levitate_ and fails.

 And then, Lane, in all of the battle chaos, Lane asks everyone if he should cast _control ice_ again.
-There's shouting and arguing and Lane just does it.
+There's shouting and arguing and nobody is listening to Lane (except Daot-Daot who told him to not do it), so Lane casts _control ice_.
 It creates a chilling blast of frost that deals 3d10 of damage to everyone on the front-lines.
 This effectively freezes and shatters all the armored statues... but it also kills Arden Vey, Barbara the Barbarian the Second, and Him the Him.
 Lane says it's not his fault because he "asked everyone first".

 Remember when I said players manage to kill themselves without my help?
 There you go.